Template syntax

 <field title="Email" type="email" placeholder="me@acme.org" required="true"/>

-the rendered HTML would be:
+The rendered HTML would be:

 <label>